mbacvanski/mbacvanski.github.io/learning.md

 ### 2020-11-30

-* If mac won't open an app from an unidentified developer claiming that it's damaged, run `xattr -cr /path/to/application.app` to clear the lock on it.
+* If MacOS refuses to open an app from an unidentified developer (claiming that the code is damaged), run `xattr -cr /path/to/application.app` to clear the permissions and allow it to run.

 ### 2020-11-29